fedorenko22116/debian_bridge/README.md

 ### Caution!

-> Author is not using non-debian distro and will not support this project in near future.
-Be free to create a PRs or Fork the roject at all.
+> Author is not using non-debian distro anymore and will not support this project in near future.
+Be free to create a PRs or Fork the project at all.

 CLI tool to automatize creation and running an applications with debian using docker.